halls7588/ERC20_Token_Types/README.md

 # ERC20_Token_Types

 ERC20 Token types is a library for various ERC20 token smart contracts.
-This project was designed for users to essentially copy and past and deploy the chosen token directly onto the Etherem Blockchain.
+This project was designed for users to essentially copy and paste and deploy the chosen token directly onto the Ethereum Blockchain.

 #### Modifiers
 <details>